GSA/resources.data.gov/pages/_resources/us-data-federation.md

 redirect_from: /data-federation/
 resource_name:
 slug: us-data-federation
-description: The United States Data Federation is dedicated to making it easier to collect, combine, and exchange data across government through reusable tools and repeatable processes.
+description: **NOTE: This project is no longer active.
+This page serves as an archive of the work performed in the past** The United States Data Federation is dedicated to making it easier to collect, combine, and exchange data across government through reusable tools and repeatable processes.
 source: data.gov
 category: Data Management & Governance
 tags: